 Your pillow might be the main cause.
 Make sure that it’s firm and that is not too flat so your body won’t be held in an uncomfortable position.

 There are a couple of simple neck stretches that can help you loosen stiff muscles.
 Remember, you should pay attention not to extend your neck beyond its normal limits.

-The second exercise is to keep your shoulders down and tilt your head forward.
+- The second exercise is to keep your shoulders down and tilt your head forward.
 Align your right eye with the outside of your left knee.
-Repeat on the other side and hold for 10 seconds for a total of three repetitions per side.
+Repeat on the other side and hold for 10 seconds.

 Try not to stay in one position too long.
-Stretch out after 20 minutes of sitting or take a walking break.
+Stretch out after 20 minutes of sitting or take a walk.

 You should avoid driving until the pain eases.
 Your ability to look over your shoulder will be restricted which can impact your safety and even cause the symptoms to worsen.

 You can prevent neck pain by practicing good posture and by changing your habits.
 The most common cause of neck pain is stress – there are ways to recognize the signs early on and take action to prevent it from overwhelming you.

 What you can do now, at home or at your workplace is to check if your computer monitor is on your eye level.
 You can also look for a cause in your bedroom –a flat pillow might seem like your best mate, but now it’s time to make some new friends.